-Model 64800 Fuel Pressure Control Coupler is the latest design of the 3" by 4" coupler and can be used as an alternative to the older 60700-1 and 60600 type coupler made by Eaton's Carter brand for over 20 years.
+The 64803 fuel pressure control coupler is the latest design of the 3 by 4 inch coupler and can be used as an alternative to the older 60700-1 and 60600 type couplers made by Eaton's Carter brand for over 20 years.

-It is designed for use with aviation turbine fuels in an operating temperature range of -40°F to 158°F [-40° C to 70° C].
+It is designed for use with aviation turbine fuels in an operating temperature range of -40° F to 158° F (-40° C to 70° C).

-The standard Model 64800 Fuel Pressure Control Coupler consists of three basic modules; a standard dry break coupler lower half, a fuel pressure control elbow assembly, and various female disconnects.
-This allows for the change out of the older Carter brand Model 60700-1 and 60600 type couplers with minimum upgrade costs.
+The standard Model 64803 fuel pressure control coupler consists of three basic modules; a standard dry break coupler lower half, a fuel pressure control elbow assembly, and various female disconnects.
+This allows for the change out of the older Eaton Models 60700-1 and 60600 type couplers with minimum upgrade costs.
 Other options are available as explained further in the table of options.

-The coupler is designed to mate with standard 4-inch adapters and hydrant valves that conform to API Bulletin 1584 yet the pressure control elbow has been designed for a smaller 3" size to keep weight at a minimum.
+The coupler is designed to mate with standard 4" adapters and hydrant valves that conform to API Bulletin 1584 yet the pressure control elbow has been designed for a smaller 3" size to keep weight at a minimum.
 This coupler should not be used for flow rates above 800 gpm.

 The standard (option 2) outlet utilizes a "no-tools needed" approach to disconnecting the unit from the hose.
-The other two optional outlets are designed for retrofitting older Model 60700-1 and 60600 units with minimal costs.
+The other two optional outlets are designed for retrofitting older Models 60700-1 and 60600 units with minimal costs.
 The table in paragraph 3.0 that follows tabulates the various options available with the basic unit.

-The 47245 (61525) Lower Half Coupler provides a quick means to connect to a hydrant or adapter with dry break capability.
-The coupler cannot be accidentally opened unless it is connected to a valve; it cannot be removed from that valve unless it is in the closed position.
+The 47245 (61525) lower half coupler provides a quick means to connect to a hydrant or adapter with dry break capability.
+The coupler can not be accidentally opened unless it is connected to a valve; it cannot be removed from that valve unless it is in the closed position.